mdn/content/files/en-us/mdn/community/pull_requests/index.md

 #### What to do if you are stuck

 If you don't understand a content change or feel that it is too large and complex for you to deal with, don't panic!
-A good place to start is by asking for information from the PR author to help.
+A good place to start is by asking for information from the pull request author to help.

 It is rare that you'll be required to review a large, complex content change with no warning.
-If this does happen, however, the PR description should link to an issue that explains the background information.
+If this does happen, however, the pull request description should link to an issue that explains the background information.

 If you are still not sure or if you think the content is suspicious, reach out to the MDN Web Docs team and ask for help.

-## Reading list

-Reviewers are encouraged to read the following articles for help with common reviewer tasks:

-- [The Art of Closing](https://blog.jessfraz.com/post/the-art-of-closing/) explains how to close an unfinished or rejected pull request
-- [Kindness and Code Reviews: Improving the Way We Give Feedback](https://product.voxmedia.com/2018/8/21/17549400/kindness-and-code-reviews-improving-the-way-we-give-feedback) gives useful hints to give feedback
-- [Code Review Guidelines for the Reviewer](https://phauer.com/2018/code-review-guidelines/#code-reviews-guidelines-for-the-reviewer) provides examples of good and bad feedback

 ### Guidelines for turnaround times for authors and reviewers